Days of thunder this week as heavy rain and floods set to continue

 The weather warning will stay in place for southern England on Wednesday, where communities could be cut off by flooded roads, and the chance of fast-flowing or deep flood water could cause danger to life.

-The Environment Agency has put out 16 flood alerts in areas of south London, Surrey, Norfolk, Derbyshire, Nottinghamshire and Leicestershire.
+The Environment Agency has put out 19 flood alerts in areas of the Midlands and south-east England.

 Meanwhile, Scotland has already been hit by travel disruption on rail networks and roads following heavy rain.